 Schedule an annual inspection with a trusted roofing company.
 Having your roof professionally inspected ensures any issues are addressed early, helping you avoid expensive repairs.

-Create Your Roof Maintenance Checklist
+Your Simple Roof Maintenance Checklist

-- Hire a Pro: Schedule annual maintenance with roofing contractors.
+- Schedule annual maintenance with roofing contractors.

-The Bottom Line
+The Bottom Line on Residential Roof Maintenance

-Whether you have shingle roofs, metal roofs, or another type of roof, maintaining your roof ensures it stays strong and functional for years to come.
-When in doubt, contact a roofing company or contractor to help keep your residential roof maintenance on track and your home well-protected.
+When in doubt, contact a local roofing company or contractor to keep your residential roof maintenance on track and your home well-protected.